-The project meets each of the above three criteria, and thus this checklist does not consider aesthetics or parking in determining the significance of project impacts under CEQA.
-Project elevations are included in the project description (see Figure 8: Front (East) Elevation).
+The proposed project meets each of the above three criteria and thus, this checklist does not consider aesthetics or parking in determining the significance of project impacts under CEQA.
+Project elevations are included in the project description (see Figure 8, Proposed East Elevation).